AGFarms/derbyfish-docs/Derby.Fish.md

 By leveraging GitHub’s tools and features, we ensure a smooth and efficient development cycle, maintain high code quality, and achieve our project milestones effectively.

 For more information and to explore our repositories, visit our GitHub organization.

+## Supabase

+Supabase plays a crucial role in our infrastructure by providing robust database management and storage solutions for our application.
+We use Supabase in two distinct environments to ensure smooth development and deployment processes:

+- Development Environment: Our dev Supabase project is used for development and testing purposes.
+It allows our team to work on new features, perform experiments, and conduct thorough testing without affecting the live environment.

+- Live Environment: The live Supabase project is dedicated to our production environment.
+This is where the application’s live data is managed, ensuring that all user interactions and media files are stored securely and reliably.

+Key Features and Benefits of Supabase:

+- Database Management: Supabase provides a powerful and scalable database management system that supports real-time capabilities and complex queries.
+It ensures that our application data is managed efficiently and can scale with our needs.

+- Persistent and Trusted Storage: We use Supabase for storing all media files used within the application.
+Its reliable storage solutions ensure that media files are kept safe, accessible, and well-integrated with our database.

+- Authentication: Supabase offers built-in authentication features, allowing us to manage user identities and permissions securely.
+This integration simplifies user login processes and enhances overall security.

+- High Availability: Supabase is a highly available, hosted platform that provides the reliability and performance required for a professional-grade application.
+Its infrastructure supports our needs for continuous operation and minimal downtime.

+By leveraging Supabase’s comprehensive suite of features, we ensure that our application benefits from a reliable, scalable, and secure backend infrastructure, enabling us to deliver a high-quality experience to our users.

+For more information about Supabase, visit their official website.